 Third, request a report that evaluates the existing lighting system, and which identifies alternative modifications.
 To evaluate your options, you will need more than equipment and energy "numbers."
 What about the impact on safety and security?
 Will you be able to reduce security patrols?
 Will vandalism decrease?
-What about the risk of auto break-ins, burglaries, assaults?
+What about the risk of auto break-ins, burglaries, asaffected by the quality of light you provide.